Nuvepro-Technologies-Pvt-Ltd/genai-sandbox-nuvepro/README.md

 Tool Description
-execute_code	Executes user-provided Python code get-address	Retrieves wallet address (optional usage)
+execute_code	Executes user-provided Python code

-🧑‍🏫 Example Use in Claude
-User Prompt:

-Claude routes this to your MCP server and gets the result.

 💡 Recommendations for Lab Admins
 ✅ Add sandboxing logic to app.py if users can run arbitrary code.